Author: Monisha Gupta FACD, Dermatologist, Sydney, Australia; Amanda Oakley FRACP, Dermatologist, Hamilton, New Zealand, 2009.

 2. Arise from eccrine sweat ducts.

-3. Examples include thermal burns, dermabrasion, blistering rashes such as bullous pemphigoid 4.Often seen on back of hands and fingers in porphyria cutanea tarda.
+3. Examples include thermal burns, dermabrasion, blistering rashes such as bullous pemphigoid 4.Often seen on the back of hands and fingers in porphyria cutanea tarda.

 Milia have a characteristic appearance.
 However, on occasion, a skin biopsy may be performed.
 This shows a small epidermoid cyst coming from a vellus hair follicle.